 No matter your age, it is important to take part in sport and fitness activities on a regular basis.
 Of course, it becomes more important to stay active in our older years in order to stay fit and healthy.

 The NHS reports that a lot of adults over the age of 65 spend around 10 hours a day either sitting or laying down.
 This lack of activity is causing serious health problems for many older people.
 A lack of activity can cause reduced mobility, leading to aches and pains when doing simple things such as walking to the shops.
 On the other hand, people who remain active have a lower risk of heart disease, strokes, type 2 diabetes, and dementia.

-In today's article, we will firstly look at the official sport and fitness guidelines from the NHS.
+In today's article, we will be firstly looking at the official sport and fitness guidelines from the NHS.
 Later, we'll list our top 7 sport and fitness activities for older people.